smaurice101/acnsmauricedsmas/README.md

     4. Automatically make predictions using the BEST algorithm (out of hundreds) that best model your data
     5. Do all this in minutes

-To install this library a request should be made to sebastian.maurice@gmail.com for a username and password.
+To install this library a request should be made to the system administrator **_sebastian.maurice@gmail.com_** for a username and password.
 Once you have these credentials then install this Python library.

 # Installation
  ## Issue a _PIP install acnsmauricedsmas_ at the command prompt.